UK Drone Operating Categories

 - Respect privacy and follow the Drone and Model Aircraft Code at all times.

-- Qualification requirements: Operator ID, Flyer ID.
+- Qualification requirements: Operator ID and Flyer ID.

 Key rules: